lukaskollmer/yo/docs/readme.md

 ### Variadic functions
-The `#[variadic]` annotations indicates that a function accepts a variable number of parameters.
+The `#[variadic]` annotation indicates that a function accepts a variable number of parameters.
 How the variadic arguments are passed depends on the type of the last parameter:
 - `Array`: all additional arguments must be of type `id` (ie, complex objects)
 - `*i64`: all additional arguments must fit in a 64-bit integer